aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

 ## Task 1: Create a virtual network and subnets

-In this task, you will create a single virtual network with two subnets.
+In this task, you will create a virtual network in Azure and configure two subnets: one for the Azure Firewall and another for the workload server.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual network(1)**, and then select **Virtual network(2)** under services.